abidsarkar/Web-Development/README.md

 # Web-Development
-this is a repository represent my learning stage of web development
+this is a repository represent my learning stage of web development .change on local vs code